eklem/search-index-cookbook/README.md

 - [x] The index - How does it work
 - [ ] The index - matcher
 - [x] Pitfalls when developing with search-index
-- [ ] The indexing config object
+- [x] The config stuff
 - [ ] The query object
 - [x] Stopwords

 ### Cookbook will contain three parts:
 - Recipes documentation
  - Example code (interactive indexers, matchers, searchers) running in the browser.
 Or example code working with search-index-indexer.
 - References chapter